yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 Focus on not only having an opinion but also crafting a compelling argument to support it.

-Tip: Think about how your experience with this project has shaped your opinion about how software is developed.
+Tip: Think about how your experience at Turing has shaped your opinion about how software is developed.

 ##### **How-To:**